Sony A6600: settings, tips and tricks

 - Silent Shoot. in Interval: Sets whether or not to perform silent shooting during interval shooting.
 (On or Off)

 A little bit of background: The A6600 was the last A6000 series camera that used the ‘PlayMemories Apps’.
-These Apps could be purchased from Sony to add specialised functions to the camera.
+These Apps could be purchased from Sony to add specialized functions to the camera.
 One of the most useful of these was the TimeLapse App.
-Sony have added this functionality to the A6600 via the new Interval Shooting Function.
+Sony has added this functionality to the A6600 via the new Interval Shooting Function.

 Recall (Camera Settings1/Camera Settings2)